Free, confidential support from specialist solicitors

 A sexual abuse claim solicitor’s role is to provide clear and effective support throughout your case, and to give you the best possible chance of a satisfactory outcome.
 You could change your legal representation for any of the following reasons:

-If you are currently claiming and are not happy with your representation, you could consider working with an expert solicitor from our panel.
-Please get in touch to learn how you could be connected to one of our panel’s solicitors for dedicated support.
+If you are currently claiming and are not happy with your representation, you could consider working with one of our expert solicitors.
+Please get in touch to learn how you could be connected to one of our solicitors for dedicated support.

 Can I Claim If The Abuser Has Not Been Found Guilty?